Our COVIDsafe Plan

 A COVIDSafe plan has been implemented at The National Theatre in accordance with the Victorian Government’s guidelines.
 We want to ensure that all aspects of your experience are consistent with public health expectations.

-- Wearing a mask is recommended unless eating or drinking
+- Wearing a mask is strongly recommended for all patrons, unless eating or drinking

 - Patrons have the option to either print out your tickets at home or display your ticket on your mobile phone to show to our ushers to gain entry.